 The visualizations were built using several Open Source components (Pandas, Javascript, HTML, CSS, SVG ,d3.js).

-Visualization inspirations from: Bill Morris (Choropleth Map), d3-graph-gallery, Michelle Chandra (Basic US State Map), Academind
+Michelle Chandra (Basic US State Map),

 Also, thanks to: Stack Overflow